plfa/plfa.github.io/src/plfa/part2/Untyped.lagda.md

 zero branch of the case.
 (The cases could be in either order.
 We put the successor case first to ease comparison with Church numerals.)

-Here is the representation of naturals encoded with de Bruijn indexes:
+Here is the Scott representation of naturals encoded with de Bruijn indexes:
 ```
 `zero : ∀ {Γ} → (Γ ⊢ ★)
 `zero = ƛ ƛ (# 0)